Parsa-Rajabi/CMPT-276/docs/syllabus.md

 |   Project   |    30%     |
 | Final Exam  |    30%     |

+*Do not schedule travel or other commitments during the final exam period.
+Final exam dates are set by the university and are not flexible.*

+- Professionalism is expected at all times.
+This includes respectful communication with your peers and instructors, as well as timely responses to teaching team emails (e.g. within 2 business days) and participation in group work.
+Students who do not meet the standards of professionalism will be subject to penalties (e.g. final grade deductions).

 ## Passing Criteria

 - Students must attain the following in order to obtain a clear pass (C- or better) in the course:
   - A passing grade (>50%) on the weighted average of the exams (midterm and final)
   - A passing grade (>50%) on the course project

+## Importance of Group Work and Participation Policy

+Group work is a vital component of this course, reflecting the collaborative nature of real-world projects.
+Working effectively in a team is essential for your professional development.
+It’s important to approach group tasks with respect for each other’s ideas and perspectives, and to ensure that everyone contributes equitably.

+Your team's performance in the course project plays a large part in your individual mark.
+In addition, in your individual mark the peer component relates to your contributions and participation in your team.

+To maintain fairness and academic integrity, all group members are expected to contribute equally to the project.
+Here’s how we handle group participation:

+1.	**Peer Resolution**: When non-participation issues arise, the first step is for group members to address and attempt to resolve them internally.
+It’s important to document these efforts—such as meeting notes, emails, or messages on platforms like Slack or Discord—in case further action is required.
+2.	**Reporting Non-Participation**: If internal resolution efforts do not succeed, the concerned student(s) should schedule a meeting with their TA.
+However, it’s important to note that without sufficient evidence of attempts at peer resolution, the TA will not proceed with scheduling the meeting.
+During the meeting, if scheduled, students should present the documented evidence and discuss possible next steps with the TA.
+3.	**TA Intervention**: Following the consultation, the TA may involve other teaching team members to ensure that the workload is fairly distributed and completed by all group members.
+If additional actions are needed, the teaching team will directly engage with the specific group or individual members to determine the best course of action.

+Non-contribution or “free riding” is not acceptable in this course.
+Every student is expected to contribute meaningfully to group projects. **Repeated failure to participate will result in penalties.**

 ## Course and SFU Policies

-### Late Policy
+### Late Deliverables

+All course items (e.g. assignments, projects, etc.) have a specific due date and time.
+Your work is late if it is not turned in by the deadline.
 Course elements such as assignments and labs can be submitted up to 24 hours after the due date with a 25% penalty.
 After 24 hours, the submission will not be accepted and a score of zero will be assigned.

 Exams (including the midterm and final) and course project are fixed and cannot be deferred.
 If you miss an exam, you will receive a score of zero (no exceptions).
 Project submissions must be made on time, and late submissions will not be accepted.